dullroar/ten-steps-to-linux-survival/Step05.md

-# Step 5.
-“Just a Series of Pipes”
+# “Just a Series of Pipes”

 ***`stdin`/`stdout`/`stderr`, redirects and piping between commands.***